 I think there is a real opportunity here for network operators to at least make visible their private arrangements.
-Transparency is also critical if you think about sites as potential censorship filtering, blocking and surveillance.
+Transparency is also critical if you think about interconnection arrangements as sites of potential censorship filtering, blocking and surveillance.

-So constraints on interconnection or constraints on access to knowledge, that's how I see it, so it is an incredibly important area and I appreciate the opportunity very much to raise some of these issues and I look forward to what others have to say.
+So constraints on interconnection are constraints on access to knowledge, that's how I see it, so it is an incredibly important area and I appreciate the opportunity very much to raise some of these issues and I look forward to what others have to say.

-Thank you for letting me come in remotely.
+And thank you for letting me come in remotely.

 >> UTA MEIR-HAHN: Thank you very much.
+That was good to hear and understand and very forceful remarks.
 Who would like to continue?
 Maybe Mike Jensen, if that is possible.

 >> MIKE JENSEN: Sure.
 Thank you.

-I think the first point I would like to make is it is very difficult to develop what a best practice might be globally.
-Countries really do vary incredibly and the policy environment in each Country and the market environment in the technical environment, the geography, so to have a one size fits all policy really doesn't make much sense, I think.
+I think the first point I would like to make is that it is very difficult to develop an idea of what a best practice might be globally.
+Countries really do vary incredibly and the policy environment in each Country and the market environment and the technical environment, the geography, so to have a one size fits all policy really doesn't make much sense, I think.

 And we can see huge variation in the levels of effectiveness of IXPs and the level of adoption and the extent to which IXP are spread around different countries in different models and I think we have to be careful about thinking that there is one single policy.

-But having said that, I think there are some areas that universal concern and areas that we might want to focus on.
+But having said that, I think that there are some areas that are of universal concern and areas that we might want to focus on.

-One of those I think is this idea that Uta touched on earlier is about the requirement to license for an operator who wants to be press ebb at an exchange.
-I think that this is a big constraint to developing local Internet, interconnection economy.
+One of those I think is this idea that Uta touched on earlier about the requirement to license a foreign operator who wants to be present at an exchange.
+I think that this is a big constraint to developing local Internet interconnection economy.

 It is rather like saying that a global brand has to get a license in the Country for its brand to be distributed there.
-Obviously the local operator who distribute that brand have to get their business licenses and whatever other licenses that they need to comply with.
-But you find that the international brand has to find the same thing and it is the same with required thinking that these operators who are purely providing connections to the local industry and not actually selling any services in Country, for them to be required to get a license seems to be unproductive and inefficient and is not good for the local Internet economy.
+Obviously the local operators who distribute that brand have to get their business licenses and whatever other licenses that they need to comply with.
+But you find that the international brand has to do the same thing and it is the same with required thinking that these operators who are purely providing connections to the local industry and not actually selling any services in Country, for them to be required to get a license seems to be unproductive and inefficient and is not good for the local Internet economy.

-The other area I think that is of particular concern especially when we see Internet exchange points in immerge go countries where there is a dominant operator, is the difficulty of encouraging that dominant operator to be present at the exchange.
+The other area I think that is of particular concern, especially when we see Internet exchange points in emerging countries where there is a dominant operator, is the difficulty of encouraging that dominant operator to be present at the exchange.
 And we often see reticence by the dominant operator in participating in the interconnection at the exchange.

 And I think, again, it is difficult to generalize about how to encourage that operator and, again, it's not always the case.
 In some cases, the dominant operator is participating at the exchange in the early stages of the exchange.

 So, I think, again, you know, it's the usual case.
-It is not a technical issue here, it's a social issue that needs to be addressed and awareness raising issue and these things take time for everyone to understand how beneficial it is to local Internet economy for everyone to participate.
+It is not a technical issue here, it's a social issue that needs to be addressed and an awareness raising issue and these things take time for everyone to understand how beneficial it is to the local Internet economy for everyone to participate.

-And there can be a huge range of attitude.
+And there can be a huge range of attitudes.
 I'll just end with an anecdote that surprised me.